Harrison365/python_tdd/README.md

 Please find all of the steps that you need in the TDD.md file.

-If you don't fancy following these tests and would like to get started straight away, simply make your directory, cd into it and run the following command:
+If you don't fancy following these steps and would like to get started straight away, simply make your directory, cd into it and run the following command:

 ```shell
 #!/bin/bash